xelilovkamran/property-purchase-app/README.md

 ## Description

-This is a comprehensive house marketplace website where users can browse, sale or rent houses.
+This is a comprehensive property purchasing website where users can browse, sale or rent houses.
 It provides a seamless experience for both buyers and sellers to connect and transact.

 ## Features